-- above); and (4) extra costs and procedures caused by the inability to process Iranrelated transactions through the U.S. financial system and/or easily use dollars in Iran-related transactions.
-Those banks that did reenter the Iran market have, as a consequence of the U.S. exit from the JCPOA, already either stopped or are considering stopping their transactions with Iran. - Access to U.S. Dollars.
-Despite the easing of sanctions in 2016, foreign banks remained reluctant to handle Iran transactions, in part because most dollar transactions still require the involvement of U.S. correspondent accounts - Shipping Insurance.
-Iran has been able since Implementation Day to obtain shipping insurance as a result of waivers given to numerous insurers, as discussed above.
+- Shipping Insurance.
+Iran was able after 2016 to obtain shipping insurance as a result of waivers given to numerous insurers, as discussed above.
 However, as of August 7, 2018, U.S.-based shipping reinsurers no longer have active U.S. waivers to participate in the insurance market for Iranian shipping, harming Iran's ability to obtain shipping insurance. - Hard Currency Accessibility.
 The 2011-2015 sanctions regime prevented Iran from accessing the hard currency it was being paid for its oil.
-By January 2016, the total of Iranian hard currency reserves held in foreign banks stood at about \$115 billion, 99 and Iranian officials stated in February 2016 that they had gained access to the funds.
+By January 2016, the total of Iranian hard currency reserves held in foreign banks stood at about \$115 billion, 102 and Iranian officials stated in February 2016 that they had gained access to the funds.
 Iran regained access to the SWIFT electronic payments system in early 2016, enabling Iran to move money internationally.
 Of this amount, about \$60 billion is owed to creditors such as China (\$20 billion) or to repay nonperforming loans extended to Iranian energy companies working in the Caspian and other areas in Iran's immediate neighborhood.
 Iran has kept most of its available reserves abroad for cash management purposes and to pay for imports, but Iran's foreign exchange reserves will again be restricted by foreign banks as U.S. sanctions go back into effect, making it likely that Iran will try to repatriate funds before the wind-down period ends on November 4, 2018. - Currency Decline.
 Sanctions caused the value of the rial on unofficial markets to decline about 56% from January 2012 until January 2014.
 The election of Rouhani and the JPA agreement in 2013 caused the rial to stabilize at about 35,000 to the dollar.
-However, the approaching possibility of a U.S. reimposition of sanctions caused the rial to collapse to about 60,000 to the dollar in mid-April 2018.
-The rial value collapsed further to about 95,000 to the dollar at the August 6, 2018, end of the initial 90-day wind-down period and reimposition of some of the U.S. sanctions.
-This caused the Tehran bazaar to largely shut down because of merchant inability to import goods or properly price merchandise, and triggered public demonstrations.
+However, as U.S. sanctions were reimposed in 2018, the value of the rial to collapsed to about 95,000 to the dollar by August 2018, and to nearly 150,000 to one by the November 5, 2018 reimposition of all U.S. sanctions.
+The downturn caused unrest in the Tehran bazaar as merchants were unable to import goods or properly price merchandise.
 The government responded by banning the importation of about 1,400 different goods in order to preserve its supply of hard currency.
-The value of the rial has since reached a level of about 150,000 to one. - Inflation.
+The value of the rial has since recovered somewhat to about 100,000 to one at the end of 2018. - Inflation.
 The drop in value of the currency caused inflation to accelerate during 2011-2013.
 The estimated actual inflation rate was between 50% and 70% (a higher figure than that acknowledged by Iran's Central Bank).
 The sanctions relief of the JPA reduced the inflation rate to about 15% and inflation slowed to the single digits by June 2016, meeting the Central Bank's stated goal.
-However, in 2017, the inflation rate reportedly increased back to double digits,
+However, in 2017, the inflation rate reportedly increased back to double digits, and turmoil surrounding the possible U.S. exit from the JCPOA caused inflation to increase to about 15% by late June 2018.
+It increased significant, to nearly 40%, by the end of 2018 as U.S. sanctions went back into effect.
+104 - Industrial/Auto Production and Sales.
+Iran's light-medium manufacturing sector has been expanding in recent years, but is dependent on imported parts.
+Sanctions complicated obtaining trade credit and created difficulties for Iranian manufacturers, who had to prepay for imported parts often through circuitous mechanisms.
+Iran's production of automobiles fell by about 60% from 2011 to

-&lt;sup>99 CRS conversation with Department of the Treasury officials.
+102 CRS conversation with Department of the Treasury officials.
 July 2015.

-&lt;sup>100 "A Year after Iran Deal, Oil Flows but the Money's Stuck." op. cit.
+103 "A Year after Iran Deal, Oil Flows but the Money's Stuck." op. cit.